dumberjs/dumberjs.github.io/options/code-split.md

 1. Bundle all local sources in `app-bundle.js`.
 2. Bundle codemirror npm package to `codemirror-bundle.js`.
 2. Bundle all npm packages starts with "aurelia-" to `aurelia-bundle.js`.
-4. Bundle the other npm packages in `entry-bundle.js`.
+4. Bundle all other npm packages in `entry-bundle.js`.

 ```js
 codeSplit: function(moduleId, packageName) {